 When I talk about informal learning, those who would lay claim to a learning culture will share an anecdote about how they were able to informally learn a new thing.

-  However, when Berg and Chyung conducted a study in 2008, they found no correlation between the learning culture (or the degree to which the organisation could credibly be described as a learning organisation) and the incidence of informal learning among those surveyed.
+However, when Berg and Chyung conducted this study, they found no correlation between the learning culture or the degree to which the organisation could credibly be described as a learning organisation and the incidence of informal learning among those surveyed.
 They wrote:

-  “..it would seem logical that an organization with a strong learning culture would be structured in a way that creates opportunities for informal learning to a greater degree than those organizations that lack such culture.
-However, this may suggest that informal learning is not inhibited by a lack of learning organization structure.”
+“it would seem logical that an organisation with a strong learning culture would be structured in a way that creates opportunities for informal learning to a greater degree than those organisations that lack such culture.
+However, this may suggest that informal learning is not inhibited by a lack of learning organisation structure.”

 In other words, people learn all the time, regardless of the culture in which they work.
 Whether they learn the right things all the time, or the things which will help them perform and the organisation succeed, is an entirely different matter.

 If a learning culture is not necessarily correlated with informal learning, maybe it’s about formal learning.
 Maybe it means that people complete online modules, attend classroom courses, keep up to date with personal development plans?